 REL 3360: Zen and Buddhist Meditation

 The Department of Comparative Religion now offers our outstanding major as a program that can be completed fully online.
 Students interested in completing the major online will be able to take all of the required courses online.
-Only REL4500, the capstone course, remains listed as primarily an on-campus course.
-Students enrolled in the online major can complete 4500 by participating through other (online) means.
 Please let the instructor know that you are an online major so your virtual participation can be arranged.
 Contact Thomas Mills, Undergraduate CAS Advisor, with questions.

 If you are seeking a useful minor, one that introduces you to religions and cultures from around the world, consider the fully available online minor in comparative religion.
 The requirements are the same as for the on-campus minor.
 Contact Thomas Mills, Undergraduate CAS Advisor, and start taking classes today.

 WMU's Department of Comparative Religion has created a new online graduate certificate in spirituality, culture and health.
 Health and human services professionals throughout the United States will benefit from this unique new certificate created to address the needs of people who serve an increasingly diverse population.